-Sustainability Advisory Services will generally oppose non-independent director nominees if the board is not composed of a majority of independent directors and will vote against/withhold votes from non-independent directors who sit on key board committees.
-In addition, Sustainability Advisory Services will generally vote against/withhold votes from directors individually, committee members, or potentially the entire board, for failure to adequately guard against or manage ESG risks or for lack of sustainability reporting in the company's public documents and/or website in conjunction with a failure to adequately manage or mitigate ESG risks.
-Sustainability Advisory Services will also vote against/withhold votes from certain incumbent nominees if the board lacks at least one female director.
-The election of directors who have failed to attend a minimum of 75 percent of board meetings held during the year will be opposed.
-Furthermore, Sustainability Advisory Services will vote against a director nominee who serves on an excessive number of boards.
-A non-CEO director will be deemed "overboarded" if he/she sits on more than five public company boards while CEO directors will be considered as such if they serve on more than two public company boards besides their own.
+Sustainability Advisory Services will generally oppose non-independent director nominees if the board is not composed of a majority of independent directors and will vote against or withhold from non-independent directors who sit on key board committees.
+Sustainability Advisory Services will also vote against or withhold from the chair of the nominating committee, or other nominees on a case-by-case basis, if the board lacks at least one director of an underrepresented gender identity1 or where the board has no apparent racially or ethnically diverse members.
+The election of directors who have failed to attend a minimum of 75 percent of board and committee meetings held during the year will be opposed.
+Furthermore, Sustainability Advisory Services will vote against or withhold from a director nominee who serves on an excessive number of boards.
+A non-CEO director will be deemed "overboarded" if they sit on more than five public company boards while CEO directors will be considered as such if they serve on more than two public company boards besides their own.